-If you want to optimize your ads, you’ll have to measure and track everything — simple as that.
+If you want to optimise your ads, you’ll have to measure and track everything about your progress.

 Once you figure out which variant is more effective, you can then switch out all your campaigns, ad sets or ads to mimic that variant.
 This will boost your conversion rate, and decrease your cost-per-click (CPC) and cost-per-action (CPA).

 There are two ways in which you can A/B test your ads.

-To do this, toggle the “Create Split Test” option that you get at the point where you create a new campaign…
+To do this, toggle the “Create Split Test” option after you create a new campaign.

 On the next page, decide what variables you want to test: